piotrfijol/Isntagram/README.md

 # Isntagram

 Isntagram is not a misprint.
-It's my attempt of recreating Instagram in terms of graphical design.
+This repository is just my attempt of recreating Instagram in terms of graphical design (to certain degree).
 I might implement websocket-based push notifications (with help of socket.io library) at some point but first I have to focus on the client-side validation of some of the forms.

 Project has been built with the following web technologies: